HL7/fhir-us-ndh/input/pagecontent/query-capability.md

 1. Plan-Net Capabilities are based on the Plan-Net Qurey Profiles
 2. All other Capabilities are based on the base Profiles

-### Distributed Workflow Directory Query Endpoint Capabality Statement:
+### Distributed Workflow Directory Query Endpoint Capability Statement:

 #### Endpoint Basic
 [wds-Endpoint-Basic-Query-CapabilityStatement]